Reputation

 When it comes to SEO, every single keyword helps.
 Autocomplete offers an organic, real-time look at all the things that other users are most interested in.
 Better still, it’s what they’re actually looking for via Google.

 For anyone who’s working on search engine optimization for their client or even their own website, having access to such a large and comprehensive overview of user interest is incredibly useful.
+If - of course - you know what to actually do with it.

 Though there are more powerful and robust purpose-built tools that do more than autocomplete does, none of them are as easily accessible.
 Better yet, Google’s autocompleting is fully integrated with their search engine, and it’s completely free of charge.